huggingface/transformers/docs/source/en/chat_templating.md

 #### Tool definitions

-Your template should expect that the varialbe `tools` will either be undefined (if no tools are passed), or is a list of JSON schema dicts.
+Your template should expect that the variable `tools` will either be null (if no tools are passed), or is a list of JSON schema dicts.
 Our chat template methods allow users to pass tools as either JSON schema or Python functions, but when functions are passed, we automatically generate JSON schema and pass that to your template.
-As a result, the `tools` variable that your template receives will always be a list of JSON schema if it's defined.
-Here is a sample JSON schema:
+As a result, the `tools` variable that your template receives will always be a list of JSON schema.
+Here is a sample tool JSON schema:

 ```json
 {